-When activating Office 365 Outlook in CloudGuard SaaS Threat Protection, you can select one of two options: Manual Mode or Automatic Mode.
-This page describes the configuration of Office 365 by CloudGuard SaaS after Office 365 activation using Automatic Mode.
+When you activate Office 365 Outlook in CloudGuard SaaS Threat Protection, you can select one of two options: Manual Mode or Automatic Mode.
+This page describes the configuration of Office 365 by CloudGuard SaaS after Office 365 activation with Automatic Mode.

-For more information about manual configuration using Manual Mode, refer to the Check Point CloudGuard SaaS Manual Configuration with Office 365 Administration Guide.
+For more information about manual configuration with Manual Mode, refer to the Check Point CloudGuard SaaS Manual Configuration with Office 365 Administration Guide.

 Best Practice: We highly recommend that you restrict access to the Quarantine mailbox.

-For more information on the Global Administrator role, click here.
+For more information about the Global Administrator role, click here.

 The Check Point Service User is used to run PowerShell commands that configure Office 365 to work with CloudGuard SaaS.

-The password of the global administrator contains 16 random characters; a mix of lower case letters, upper case letters, and digits.
+The password of the global administrator contains 16 random characters: a mixture of lower case letters, upper case letters, and digits.
 At this time, the password is not updated after the initial setup.

 You cannot protect the checkpoint-service-user account with MFA (multi-factor authorization).

 Note: If MFA is activated by default on all global administrators, change the setting before onboarding in CloudGuard SaaS.
-If you already onboarded, submit a Service Request so that we can assist you.
+If you already onboarded, submit a Service Request so that we can help you.

-In Detect and Remediate, emails arrive to users' mailboxes and are scanned for threats afterwards.
+In Detect and Remediate, emails arrive at users' mailboxes and are scanned for threats afterwards.
 If malicious content is detected, the threat is automatically removed from the mailbox.

 In Prevent (Inline), emails are scanned by CloudGuard SaaS before delivery to users' mailboxes.
 Quarantine is automatically taken if there is malicious content.
 Only clean content is delivered to users' mailboxes.